decentology/fast-floward-1/week2/day1/readMe.md

 }
 ```

-In this example, assume we are depositing into a Vault.
+In this example, assume we are depositing into our Vault.
 We want to make sure we don't accept an amount equal to or below 0 or it wouldn't make sense.
-We can do this using a `pre-condition`.
+We can do this using a **pre-condition**.
+It's important to describe why this is so useful:
+1) Developer Intent - Any person calling deposit knows amount must be > 0.
+2) Saves Time & Resources - If an amount <= 0 is deposited, we will save a ton of time by reverting the call immediately.
+3) Extra Layer of Security - We prevent harmful/malicious acts on our own Vaults.

 # Quests

 For day one, we have two quests: `W2Q1` and `W2Q2`.
 These quests will be pretty short because I know I'm throwing a lot at you today.

-Don't get overwhelmed, I will be here right alongside you to help whenever and wherever you need.
+These quests also won't cover contract interfaces or post/pre-conditions because I don't want to overwhelm you (and you deserve to take a break!).
+I will be here right alongside you to help whenever and wherever you need.
 If you need assistance while solving these, feel free to ask questions on Discord in the **burning-questions** channel or reach out to me in a DM if need be.
 You got this!!

 - `W2Q1` – Access Control Party

 Look at the w2q1 folder.
 For this quest, you will be looking at 4 variables (a, b, c, d) and 3 functions (publicFunc, privateFunc, contractFunc) defined in SomeStruct.
 For each variable, tell me in which areas they can be read (read scope) and which areas they can be modified (write scope).
 For each function, simply tell me where they can be called.
-You will see I've marked 4 different areas (1, 2, 3 in some_contract.cdc, and 4 in some_script.cdc) where I want you to list.
+You will see I've marked 4 different areas (#1, #2, #3 in some_contract.cdc, and #4 in some_script.cdc) where I want you to list.

 Ex.
 In Area 1:
 1. Variables that can be read: a and c.
 2. Variables that can be modified: d.
 3. Functions that can be accessed: publicFunc and privateFunc
-Note: this is very wrong ^
+Note: this is very wrong ^, haha!

 - `W2Q2` – Dappiness